The Ultimate Percent Off Calculator for Sales and Discounts

 Introduction

 Did you know that 68% of consumers say discounts influence their purchasing decisions?
-(Source: 2023 Retail Trends Report) Let's explore how percentage calculations can transform your shopping and business strategies.
+(Source: 2023 Retail Trends Report) Let's explore how finding % can transform your shopping and business strategies.

 The Evolution of Discount Calculations

-- Manual Era (Pre-1980s): Calculations done via slide rules or basic arithmetic.
+- Manual Era (Pre-1980s): Computations done via slide rules or basic arithmetic.

 - Early Digital Age (1990s-2000s): Spreadsheet formulas and desktop calculators.